gwillmer/ParKing/Sprint2.md

 ### Parking Spot Unit Testing
 - Initialization Test
-  -  Check if parking spot is initialized
+  -  Check if parking spot is initialized and populates with randomly genreated data from csv file
 - Availability Test
   - Check if the parking spot is available or not and displays result
 - Address Test